 First and foremost, you should consider how much money you have for a down payment—the portion of the purchase price that you furnish yourself.

 To qualify for a conventional mortgage you will need a down payment of 20% or more.
-However, you can qualify for a low down payment insured mortgage with a down payment as low as 5%.
+However, you can qualify for a low down payment insured mortgage with a down payment as low as 5% depending on the purchase price.

 You will also need money for closing costs, which are costs that are payable when you finalize your home purchase.
 Below are some of the closing costs you may need to pay: